hadarge/yoshi/website/versioned_docs/version-3.x/guides/jest-setup.md

 ### Bootstrap (server)

 An environment for testing your server (API) code.
-It starts up a different instance of your server ([wix-ng-bootstarp based](https://github.com/wix-platform/wix-node-platform)) for every test file.
+It starts up a different instance of your server ([wix-ng-bootstrap based](https://github.com/wix-platform/wix-node-platform)) for every test file.

-You sohuld define setup and teardown functions to start/stop your server and relevant mocks (learn more: [wix-bootstrap-testkit](https://github.com/wix-platform/wix-node-platform/tree/master/bootstrap/wix-bootstrap-testkit), [wix-rpc-testkit](https://github.com/wix-platform/wix-node-platform/tree/master/rpc/wix-rpc-testkit)).
+You should define setup and teardown functions to start/stop your server and relevant mocks (learn more: [wix-bootstrap-testkit](https://github.com/wix-platform/wix-node-platform/tree/master/bootstrap/wix-bootstrap-testkit), [wix-rpc-testkit](https://github.com/wix-platform/wix-node-platform/tree/master/rpc/wix-rpc-testkit)).

 Runs for every test file matching `<rootDir>/test/server/**/*.spec.js`.